Sneak peek—Will & Virginia

-I pull the jacket from the back of my kitchen chair.
+I lift the jacket from the kitchen chair.

 “Ooh, shivers,” she jokes.
 Georgia does up the buttons.
 “So, do I look like a million bucks?
 Maybe instead of selling it, we should rent it out.”

-“Or maybe you should tailor it so it actually fits me, and I should wear it to some hoity-toity event, get myself photographed in it, and make sure Mr. “Pill” Power sees me in it.
+“Or maybe … you should tailor it so it actually fits me, and I should wear it to some hoity-toity event, get myself photographed, and make sure Mr. ‘Pill’ Power sees me in it.
 I’d be interviewed, and the only quote I’d give the paparazzi would be, ‘This jacket changed.
 My.
 Life.’
 Then I’d roll my eyes.”

 Georgia pulls off the Power suit and smooths it on her cutting table.
 She flips it over, turns it inside out, puts it the right way again.
 “I could totally tailor this for you.
 Want me to?”